3bdrahman/SegmentIntersection/README.md

 # SegmentIntersectionVisualizer
 ### given two segments in a canvas, we need to obtain the point where they intersect.
+To be used in the self-driving car project

 ## 1st milestone
 1. draw the two segments ( A-B & C-D) on the canvas